Revenue-Based Financing - How Does it Work? - Fleximize

 2. Investments are determined by financial health

 The amount of money invested into a company is based on monthly recurring revenue.
-If you’re looking to borrow a substantial amount, the revenue-based lender’s investment offer may be limited by your business’s finances.
+If you’re looking to borrow a large amount, the lender’s offer may be limited by your business’s finances.

 3. Requires monetary repayments

-Unlike funding provided through small business grants or angel investments, revenue funding is required to be returned to the provider in the form of cash repayments.
+Unlike funding provided through small business grants or angel investments, revenue funding must be returned to the provider in cash repayments.

-Revenue-based finance is often less risky than alternatives like debt financing or bank loans.
-This is because revenue based loan agreements don’t require personal guarantees or collateral to be put down against the loan.
+Revenue-based finance is often less risky than debt financing or bank loans.
+This is because revenue-based loan agreements may not need personal guarantees or collateral.

-Revenue-based financing as a product has never been a poster-child of finance, but the structure has been used for years by large businesses in industries as diverse as oil and gas, mining, media, and biotech.
+The structure has been used for years by large businesses in industries from oil and gas to media and biotech.

-Years ago, revenue based financing companies emerged in the US, which brought revenue-based loans to SMEs for the first time.
+RBF emerged in the US in the 1980s, with Arthur Fox bringing revenue-based loans to SMEs for the first time.

-Offering several benefits to both investors and business owners in need of investment, revenue-based finance can help:
+Offering several benefits to both investors and business owners, revenue-based finance can help:

 All without diluting equity in your business.

-With so much information available online, many business owners prefer to discuss their options with professionals over the phone.
-Here at Fleximize, we can support you in finding the right revenue based agreement for your UK business.
+With so much information available online, you may prefer to discuss your options with professionals over the phone.
+Here at Fleximize, we can support you in finding the right funding for your UK business.

-Our dedicated relationship managers are on hand to discuss any questions you have about revenue funding, while helping you explore all alternative finance options available.
+Our dedicated relationship managers are on hand to discuss any questions you have about alternative finance options.

 Looking For Business Funding?